pfaciana/wp-debug-bar/README.md

         'type' => 'same', // the filtered value did not change as a result of the filter ],

-    // This is additional context sent to the variable to be fitlred (argument 2+ in the hook) 'args'     => [ // An array of $arg arrays
+    // This is additional context sent to the variable to be filtered (argument 2+ in the hook) 'args'     => [ // An array of $arg arrays
         [
             'text' => 'some text',